kjolley/BIGSdb_documentation/dbase_setup.rst

   * To enable, you will also need to set submissions="yes".
 By default, genome submissions are enabled.

+* GrapeTree

+  * Enable GrapeTree plugin: either 'yes' or 'no'.
+If the all_plugins attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.

 * hide_unused_schemes

   * Sets whether a scheme is shown in a main results table if none of the